mrknmc/ug4/slip/report.md

 #### NPM Package Manager

 Node.js comes with a package manager called npm.
-This allowed us to install libraries that we used for back-end as well as front-end code with a single command.
+This allowed us to install an array of libraries that we used for back-end as well as front-end code with a single command.
 Moreover, all the libraries that we used are stored in a file so that if someone new wanted to work on the source code they would just run one command to install them all and be ready to develop.

 #### Ease and Speed of Development

-Even though mature web frameworks also exist for statically typed languages, we dismissed them as we preferred the ease of development of web frameworks written in dynamically typed languages.
+Even though mature web frameworks also exist for statically typed languages, we rejected them as we preferred the ease of development of web frameworks written in dynamically typed languages.
 This allowed for rapid progress.

-#### Learning Value

-Having worked with Python frameworks such as Django and Flask before, we wanted to learn something new and see how it compares to the frameworks we know.

 ### Persistent Storage